 While it may be back to business as usual—at least with respect to calculating interest for commercial loans—lenders should take careful note that Public Act 96-1421 only applies to commercial loans and is silent with respect to consumer and residential mortgage loans.
 Lenders should also consider certain precautions to minimize the risk of future litigation.
 In addition to clearly setting forth in the loan documents that interest will be calculated on a "365/360" basis, lenders should require borrowers to acknowledge that use of this method will result in an effective interest rate that is higher than the stated interest rate.

 Editor's note: For more information on the "365/360" method of calculating interest and the lawsuits that led to the recent amendment, see "The 365/360 Method of Calculating Interest: Lenders and Borrowers Square Off."

-Michael D. Burstein, a Principal in the firm's Real Estate practice group, represents clients in a broad range of commercial real estate transactions, including acquisitions and dispositions; commercial, office and industrial leasing on behalf of landlords and tenants; condominium project development, and financing and refinancing on behalf of property owners.
-He can be reached at 312.521.2409 or email@example.com.
+Michael Burstein represents clients in a broad range of commercial real estate and real estate finance transactions, including acquisitions and dispositions; commercial, office and industrial leasing on behalf of landlords and tenants; condominium project development, including registrations under the Interstate Land Sales Full Disclosure Act reciprocal easement agreements and declarations of covenants, conditions and restrictions for multi-owner developments, including vertically subdivided buildings; and financing and refinancing on behalf of property owners.

 This article contains material of general interest and should not be construed as legal advice or a legal opinion on any specific facts or circumstances.
 Under professional rules, this content may be regarded as attorney advertising.